purp-rup/stockton-esports-app/CONTRIBUTING.md

 pip install dotenv
 ```

-Finally, you will need to go to .env, and populate the variables
+Finally, you will need to go to .env and populate the variables

 Now, run in terminal:
 ```console